OpenZeppelin/openzeppelin-whitepaper/whitepaper.md

 mechanism where network participants can lock up ZEP tokens to vouch for a new version of the Kernel.
-Upgrading to a new version is free, so this vouching mechanism is primarily a way for the network to indicate the latest, most-qualified version of the Kernel while rewardin contributors with a portion of the staked tokens.
+Upgrading to a new version is free, so this vouching mechanism is primarily a way for the network to indicate the latest, most-qualified version of the Kernel while rewarding contributors with a portion of the staked tokens.

 ## Kernel